openSUSE/news-o-o/_posts/2010-07-10-opensuse-weekly-news-131-is-out.markdown

-    "If you look at the list of binaries for a package (e.g.  icecream), you may think that you can download the RPM right away â€“ but  if you follow the link in a browser you get to see details about the  rpm.
+    "If you look at the list of binaries for a package (e.g.  icecream), you may think that you can download the RPM right away – but  if you follow the link in a browser you get to see details about the  rpm.
-     Now if you only want to download it, you may already know the  details and donâ€™t care.
-So I added a little shortcut: if you request the  binary url with a client not accepting html explicitly (e.g. curl,  wgetâ€¦), you get the file directly.
+     Now if you only want to download it, you may already know the  details and don’t care.
+So I added a little shortcut: if you request the  binary url with a client not accepting html explicitly (e.g. curl,  wget…), you get the file directly.
 Just copy & paste the link to  your console and be done. ..."